CMHAAorg/cmhaa-website/site/content/_index.md

 banner_title: Together in the business of workplace mental health.
 banner_image: img/main-hero.jpg
 modules:
+  - stat_number_1: 3
+    stat_number_2: 12.8
+    stat_number_3: 70
+    stat_info_1: working Australians have mental ill-health or care for someone with mental ill-health.
+    stat_info_2: is lost by Australian businesses each year due to untreated mental health conditions through absenteeism, reduced productivity and compensation claims.
+    stat_info_3: of employees do not seek help for their mental health, and less than 3% use an Employee Assistance Program.
+    background_color: Light
+    stat_type_1: m
+    stat_type_2: b
+    stat_type_3: "%"
+    type: statistics
   - type: stacked-content-top-image
     stacked_image: img/ourleadership.jpg
     stacked_title: Who we are